kikihiter/LeetCode/Medium/README_medium.md

 Given "pwwkew", the answer is "wke", with the length of 3.
 Note that the answer must be a substring, "pwke" is a subsequence and not a substring.</br>

 ### 005. Longest Palindromic Substring
+Given a string s, find the longest palindromic substring in s.
+You may assume that the maximum length of s is 1000.

+Example 1:</br>
+Input: "babad"</br>
+Output: "bab"</br>
+Note: "aba" is also a valid answer.</br>

+Example 2:</br>
+Input: "cbbd"</br>
+Output: "bb"</br>